Aryan

 BCE.
 With the inclusion of the predecessor and successor cultures

-the entire Indus Valley Civilisation may be taken to have lasted
+entire Indus Valley Civilisation may be taken to have lasted from

-from the 33rd to the 14th centuries BCE.
-It is part of the Indus
+the 33rd to the 14th centuries BCE.
+It is part of the Indus Valley

-Valley Tradition, which also includes the pre-Harappan occupation
+Tradition, which also includes the pre-Harappan occupation of Mehrgarh,

 Several

-The most commonly used classifies the Indus Valley Civilisation
+most commonly used classifies the Indus Valley Civilisation into

-into Early, Mature and Late Harappan Phase.
-An alternative approach
+Early, Mature and Late Harappan Phase.
+An alternative approach by

-by Shaffer divides the broader Indus Valley Tradition into four
+Shaffer divides the broader Indus Valley Tradition into four eras,

-eras, the pre-Harappan "Early Food Producing Era," and
+the pre-Harappan "Early Food Producing Era," and the Regionalisation,

-correspond roughly with the Early Harappan, Mature Harappan, and
+the Early Harappan, Mature Harappan, and Late Harappan phases.

 Dates |